fsprojects/fantomas/FormattingConventions.md

 ### References ###
 This document is structured upon ["F# Coding Guidelines"][1] (offline version).
-General rules for indentation is referenced at ["Code Formatting Guidelines"][2].
+General rules for indentation are referenced at ["Code Formatting Guidelines"][2].
 A few comventions for syntactic constructs are adapted from ["Caml Programming Guidelines"][3].
 Other whitespace-significant rules are taken from ["PEP 8 -- Style Guide for Python Code"][4].